 Waking before sunrise, we will enter Machu Picchu early for the sunrise and arrange a guided tour of this amazing Incan complex.
 One of the new “Seven Wonders of the World,” Machu Picchu is the main reason many travelers visit Peru and it is easy to see why after taking time to explore the amazing stone formation up close.
 In the afternoon, we will ride the scenic train along the Urubamba River back to Ollantaytambo.

 After breakfast we will ride back up to Cusco for our last full day in Peru.
 Grab last minute gifts for friends and family and use our saved budget money for a delicious final group dinner.
-After dinner, reflect on the last three weeks as a group during a closing ceremony.
+After a evening flight to Lima, enjoy a final dinner together and reflect on the last three weeks as a group during a closing ceremony.

 It’s time to say goodbye to Peru.
-Head to the airport where you will catch a flight back to Lima.
-Say goodbye to your guides and then board your flight to Miami, and your connecting flight home.
+Head back to the airport where you will catch a flight to Miami, and your connecting flight home.
 We hope you had an incredible time in Peru and take your new skills on your next backpacking adventure.

 Rustic Pathways reserves the right to change, alter, or amend the daily itinerary for this trip at any time.
 Changes can be made for various reasons including changes in flight or program schedules, changes in the schedules of various external tours incorporated in our trips, the addition of new activities into a trip, or the substitution of an old activity for a new activity.